This exhibit covers all small pencil sharpeners that we know were

 Pencil Sharpener |

-1892 ad, which stated that it was made from brass and "was first
+1892 ad One 1892 ad stated that this sharpener was made from brass and "was first

 made in Europe, but Mr. Faber has made an improvement upon it, which he